Multi-objective optimization via equivariant deep hypervolume approximation

-This is, for instance, met by the leaky-ReLU activation function.
+where $\Mbb$ is applied to the row-rescaled $\Ybf$ row-wise ($\Ybf_{\Mbb:}$), column-wise ($\Ybf_{:\Mbb}$) or both ($\Ybf_{\Mbb:\Mbb}$), and where, again, $\Mbb$ denotes the mean operation (but could also be max or min), and weights $w_k^{(o,i)}, w_5^{(o)} \in \R$ for $k\in [4]$, $o \in O$, $i \in I$. $\sigma_\alpha$ denotes any homogeneous activation function, i.e.\ we require that for every $y \in \R$, $c \in \R_{>0}$: This is, for instance, met by the leaky-ReLU activation function.
 An alternative way to achieve equivariance of the whole network w.r.t.\ to the scale of the whole network is by extracting the scales at the input layer and then multiplying them all against the output layer, in contrast to propagating the scale through every layer individually.